Cost Performance Category

 Review Cost Measures for Clues

-In MACRA Year 4, CMS will evaluate cost using eight episode-based measures in addition to the two measures used the previous two years (clinicians weren’t scored the first year of MIPS, but data was collected).
-The measures for this performance period are:
+In performance year 2022, CMS will evaluate a clinician’s cost using episode-based measures in addition to the two measures used the previous two years (clinicians weren’t scored the first year of MIPS, but data was collected).

 - Total Per Capita Cost for All Attributed Beneficiaries (TPCC)